What’s New ?

 Read More

-Height of a Binary Tree (Python Code with example)
+Height of a Binary Tree in Python (with or without Recursion)

 • 7 Minutes Read

-Height of a Binary Tree (Python Code with example)
+Height of a Binary Tree in Python (with or without Recursion)

 A binary tree is a unique data structure adopted for data storage schemes in the field of computer science.
-Each node in a binary tree can have at most two children.
-Using a binary tree data structure is beneficial because it has the benefits of both an ordered array and a linked list, therefore, the time complexity for search is as fast as in a sorted array, and insertion or deletion operations are as swift as in a linked list.
-Example of a binary tree:
+It has the benefits of both an ordered array and a linked list, therefore, the time complexity for search is as fast as in a sorted array, and insertion/deletion operations are as swift as in a linked list.
+In this article, we will learn how to find the height of a binary tree in Python with code.

 Binary Tree Example

-A related concept in binary tree data structure is the depth of the tree.
+A related concept in the binary tree data structure is the depth of the tree.
 According to the definition of depth of a node in the binary tree is the total amount of edges starting from the root node to the destination node.
-Furthermore, the depth of a binary tree is the total amount of edges starting from the root node to the most far-flung leaf node.
-And in this article, we will learn how to find the height/max depth of a binary tree using recursion and without using recursion.

 The figure below shows a binary tree with 4 levels indicated.